christiangalsterer/mongodb-driver-prometheus-exporter/README.md

 Contributions are highly welcomed.
 If you want to contribute to this project please create a github issue and/or provide a pull request for review.

+# Projects Using The Exporter

+If you want to support this project, please add a link to your project and/or company when you use this exporter.

 # Related Projects

 If you are looking for a way to monitor KafkaJS for Node.js you may have a look at https://github.com/christiangalsterer/kafkajs-prometheus-exporter